elastic/integrations/packages/cribl/docs/README.md

             2. Set the **Namespace** to 'default'.

-            3. (TODO) Fill in the conditional to specify the Cribl datasource.
+            3. Fill in the conditional to specify the Cribl `_index` source field.

             ![Reroute processor](../img/custom-pipeline-reroute-processor.png)